All Episodes

 What kind of computer do you use to play this game on?

-Oh, just a little desktop I picked up as an e machines.
+Oh, just a little desktop I picked up as an e-machines.

-And it's it's nothing fancy.
+And it's nothing fancy.

-Uh the graphics are really good.
+The graphics are really good.

 They upgrade them all the time.